10 Of The Very Best Rifles Scopes – As Judged By An Ex Police Officer

 • The precision-glide erector system uses premium components in the zoom lens to ensure smooth magnification changes under the harshest conditions.

-• Exposed tactical turrets and a side parallax knob give shooters the tools needed for long distance precision shooting.
+• Exposed turrets and a side parallax knob give users the tools needed for long range application.
 The fast focus eyepiece allows quick and easy reticle focusing.

-• The single piece 30mm tube is shockproof, ruggedly built to withstand recoil and impacts.
-Strong o-ring seals and nitrogen purging waterproof and fogproof performance.
+• The single piece 30mm tube is shockproof.
+Strong o-ring seals and nitrogen purging guarantee waterproof and fogproof performance.

 Bestseller No. 8